 [Company website]

-Referral marketing helps you increase your pipeline conversion rates.
-This is mainly due to the lead’s confidence in your brand because you were recommended by a trusted acquaintance or mutual connection.
+Referral marketing helps increase pipeline conversion rates because of the lead’s confidence in the brand as recommended by a trusted acquaintance or mutual connection.
 The referral itself, however, is only the start of the process.
-Make that first referral email introduction and thank the person who made the connection.
-Be sure to include both the prospect and the person who made the referral.

-Hi [lead name].
+Hey, [lead name]!
 Great to meet you.

 Thank you,

-[Your name], [title]
+[Your name], [Title]

 [Company]